Ouest-France/querydsl-postgrest/README.md

 </div>

-QueryDSL-PostgRest is a [PostgRest](https://github.com/postgrest/postgrest) implementation of queryDSL library
+**QueryDSL-PostgRest** is a [PostgRest](https://github.com/postgrest/postgrest) implementation of [QueryDSL](https://github.com/Ouest-France/querydsl) library and provides class and annotation to improve your developer experience using PostgRest.

+**PostgREST** is an open source project that provides a fully RESTful API from any existing PostgreSQL database

 ## Getting Started

-QueryDSL is a **Domain Specific Language** based on annotation processing to transform java classes to dedicated query for a specific datasource.
-You can write your own connector implementation by adding this library to your code

 ### Maven integration